 The U.S. will also need to follow through on its pledge to significantly increase its international climate finance.
 Although Biden has committed to mobilize $11.4 billion in climate finance annually by 2024, the U.S. is not nearly on track to reach that goal.
 At COP28, the Biden administration pledged $3 billion to the Green Climate Fund but it is up to Congress to appropriate the funding.
 In the past two fiscal year budgets, Congress has appropriated only $1 billion annually for climate finance.
 While the U.S. Development Finance Corporation may be able to increase the level of funds mobilized, it will still not come close to the $11.4 billion mark.
 In addition, it’s not clear whether the U.S. can meet the $3 billion in funding for adaptation as part of a global pledge by developed countries to collectively double their adaptation finance by 2025.

-Biden needs to prioritize securing increased Congressional appropriations for international climate finance, which will be even more challenging given the change in House of Representatives leadership in 2023.
+Biden needs to prioritize securing increased Congressional appropriations for international climate finance, which is even more challenging given the current House of Representatives leadership and their efforts to cut, rather than increase climate spending.

 Off Track